bcholodenko/ftools-python/README.md

 ```

 Packing (`-P`) requires `-d/--donor`: the original `.ddb` file, which
-supplies the header bytes and any padding verbatim.
-The replacement image
+supplies the header byte (type_byte/byte5/format) verbatim.
+The
-must be the exact same dimensions as the original.
-PNG was chosen over BMP
+replacement image can be a different size than the original - the file's
+width/height fields and internal layout are recomputed to match.
+Same-size
+edits additionally preserve any padding columns/rows from the donor
+byte-for-byte, so an unedited image round-trips to an identical file; a
+resized image is rebuilt fresh at the new dimensions instead, since the
+donor's padding doesn't correspond to anything at a different size.
+PNG
-specifically because `.ddb` pixels can carry transparency, and PNG's alpha
+was chosen over BMP specifically because `.ddb` pixels can carry
-channel maps onto it directly.
+transparency, and PNG's alpha channel maps onto it directly.

 ##### Format

-`.ddb` is an undocumented, proprietary bitmap format used by the IPC's QNX
+`.ddb` is a proprietary bitmap format used by the IPC's QNX image
-image filesystem.
-It was reverse-engineered against a real resource pack
-(`JB5T-14C088-FB.vbf`, 305 files); all 5 observed variants are supported and
-every file in that pack round-trips byte-for-byte (decode to PNG, re-encode
+filesystem.
+Five format variants are supported, covering every bitmap
+found in a typical resource pack, with byte-exact round-trip (decode to
-to `.ddb`, identical to the original).
+PNG, re-encode to `.ddb`, identical to the original) for every one of them.

 **Header** (8 bytes, little-endian):